iJackUA/try-yii2/README.md

 * Clone this sources from Git
 * Run `vagrant up`.
 * It will start VM creation and Provisioning.
 Could take some time 15-30 min...
 Drink coffee and get back for complete virtual server with Yi2 project ready for play !

+### Supported Host OS :

+* **Ubuntu-based Linux 14.04+** - main tests and development, works the best
+* **Windows 7 Home** - rarely tested to bring some compatibility, but additional Your experience with Vagrant on Windows could be required
+* **MacOS** - not tested by maintainer, but assumed to work fine as there is no know big issues with Vagrant on MacOS

 #### Note for Windows OS users